-- skunk or squirrel except by means of a killing trap, a live box trap or a killing snare, - g) set spring poles or running poles unless they are equipped with a killing trap. - h) use a trap equipped with a spearing device, - i) trap a black bear (i) except by the use of a rifle, shotgun or bow, (ii) with a crossbow (except a compound crossbow) having a pull of less than 68 kg, (iii) with a compound crossbow having a pull of less than 45kg at full draw, (iv) with a crossbow having a bolt weighting less than 16.2 g, (v) with a bow having a pull of less than 18kg within the archer's draw length, or (vi) with a bow using an arrow with a broadhead less than 2.2 cm at the widest point, - j) trap a wolf, fox, coyote, lynx or bobcat, except by means of a killing trap, a modified leghold trap, a live box trap, foot snare or a killing snare, - k) use a snare made of wire heavier than 20 gauge unless licenced or authorized to trap, or - I) use a snare made of braided wire unless licenced or authorized to trap, or - m) use any Conibear trap larger than, but not including #220 for land sets within any municipality in Region 2, - n) trap a furbearing animal, and if the animal is alive when you check the trap, fail to immediately release or kill the animal, - o) trap a raccoon except by means of a killing trap, killing snare, live box trap or egg trap. - p) use a rat trap unless the bait and trigger are completely covered, with an opening not larger than 4.5 cm wide and 5 cm high. - q) trap with a rifle using a full metal jacketed non-expanding bullet, or a tracer, incendiary, or explosive bullet, or with a shotgun using a tracer or incendiary shot shell.
+- trap a wolverine, marten, weasel, skunk or squirrel except by means of a killing trap, a live box trap or a killing snare, - g) set spring poles or running poles unless they are equipped with a killing trap, - b) use a trap equipped with a spearing device, - trap a black bear (i) except by the use of a rifle, shotgun or bow, (ii) with a crossbow (except a com-

+- j) trap a wolf, fox, coyote, lynx or bobcat, except by means of a killing trap, a modified leghold trap, a live box trap, foot snare or a killing snare, - k) use a snare made of wire heavier than 20 gauge unless licenced or authorized to trap, or - I) use a snare made of braided wire unless licenced or authorized to trap, or - m) use any Conibear trap larger than, but not including #220 for land sets within any municipality in Region 2, - n) trap a furbearing animal, and if the animal is alive when you check the trap, fail to immediately release or kill the animal, - trap a raccoon except by means of a killing trap, killing snare, live box trap or egg trap. - p) use a rat trap unless the bait and trigger are completely covered, with an opening not larger than 4.5 cm wide and 5 cm high. - q) trap with a rifle using a full metal jacketed non-expanding bullet, or a tracer, incendiary, or explosive bullet, or with a shotgun using a tracer or incendiary shot shell. - r) trap a black bear by placing bait, or by using a dead animal or a part of it as bait. - s) trap a black bear, or a wolf not caught in a trap or snare, with a rifle using a rimfire cartridge, or with a shot gun less than 20 gauge, or using a shot shell loaded with shot smaller than the shot size | Buck. - a) A holder of a licence, permit or other authorization to trap commits an offence unless that person examines the holding or non-killing traps he or she has set on the trapline at least once every 72 hours, the egg trap(s) he or she has set for raccoons at least once every 24 hours, and killing traps or killing snares that he or she has set on the trapline at least once every 14 days.

-- r) trap a black bear by placing bait, or by using a dead animal or a part of it as bait. - s) trap a black bear, or a wolf not caught in a trap or snare, with a rifle using a rimfire cartridge, or with a shot gun less than 20 gauge, or using a shot shell loaded with shot smaller than the shot size | Buck. - 3. a) A holder of a licence, permit or other authorization to trap commits an offence unless that person examines the holding or non-killing traps he or she has set on the trapline at least once every 72 hours, the egg trap(s) he or she has set for raccoons at least once every 24 hours, and killing traps or killing snares that he or she has set on the trapline at least once every 14 days. - b) A holder of a licence, permit or other authorization to trap on private property commits an offence unless that person examines the holding or non-killing traps he or she has set on private property at least once every 24 hours. - 4.
-It is an offence to trap within 200 m of a dwelling, unless you use: - a) if trapping on land, a live box trap or egg trap, or - b) if trapping on or in water, - (i) a Conibear trap not larger than size #330, or equivalent - (ii) leghold traps not larger than size #2, or - (iii) submarine traps. - 5.
-It is an offence to trap on private property without a trapping licence and the written permission of the property owner. - 6. a) It is an offence to trap wildlife using a firearm from one hour after sunset on any day until one hour before sunrise on the day following. - b) A person who holds a trapping licence, or a person exempted from holding a trapping licence, while trapping on a registered trapline, who uses a firearm to kill a fur bearing animal caught in a trap, is exempt from section 6a).
+- b) A holder of a licence, permit or other authorization to trap on private property commits an offence unless that person examines the holding or non-killing traps he or she has set on private property at least once every 24 hours. - 4.
+It is an offence to trap within 200 m of a dwelling, unless you use: - a) if trapping on land, a live box trap or egg trap, or - b) if trapping on or in water; (i) a Conibear trap not larger than size #330, or equivalent - (ii) leghold traps not larger than size #2, or - (iii) submarine traps. - It is an offence to trap on private property without a trapping licence and the written permission of the property owner. - 6. a) It is an offence to trap wildlife using a firearm from one hour after sunset on any day until one hour before sunrise on the day following. - b) A person who holds a trapping licence, or a person exempted from holding a trapping licence, while trapping on a registered trapline, who uses a firearm to kill a fur bearing animal caught in a trap, is exempt from section 6a).